elenderg/PAL-1000/cal-4700-portugues/Plain Portuguese Programming.md

 Which is handy for "prompts", like the "> " in the example above.

 The default console is always there, but it will appear on the screen only when you read from it, or write to it.
 Once displayed, the console will remain visible until you draw something else and refresh the screen.

 The console remembers everything it displays, and automatically scrolls upward when the bottom of the screen is reached.
 You can use HOME, END, PAGE UP, PAGE DOWN, and the right mouse button to manually scroll.

 ```
-I am the CAL-4700.
+Seja bem-vindo ao PAL - <i>Portuguese Compiler And Linker</i>.
 What is your name?
 > Dr. Chandra
 Good morning, Dr. Chandra.
 I'm ready for my first lesson.
 ```